Attraction starring Disney's first Black princess replaces ride based on film many viewed as racist

 “We might see the impulse to replace rather than dismantle or build anew as a metaphor for structural racism, too,” Kapurch said.
 “Again, this is unintentional on Disney’s part, but the observation gets to the heart of how Disney reflects America back to itself.”

-Imagineers who design the Disney rides are always attempting to look at the attractions with fresh eyes and ways to tell new stories “so that everybody feels included,” said Carmen Smith, a senior vice president for Disney Parks, Experiences and Products.
+Imagineers who design the Disney rides are always attempting to look at the attractions with fresh eyes and ways to tell new stories “so that everybody feels included,” said Carmen Smith, a senior vice president for creative development at Walt Disney Imagineering.

 “We never want to perpetuate stereotypes or misconceptions,” Smith said Monday.
 “Our intention is to tell great stories.”

-It’s also important for the Imagineers to tell a variety of stories for its global audience, said Charita Carter, a senior creative producer at Walt Disney Imagineering.
+It’s also important for the Imagineers to tell a variety of stories for its global audience, said Charita Carter, an executive creative producer at Walt Disney Imagineering who oversaw the development of the attraction.

 “Society does change, and we develop different sensibilities,” Carter said.
 “We focus our stories differently depending what our society needs.”